Meyer & McGuire

 After conveying to the

-me some chords.
-The first song I learned was The Byrds' version of Dylan's
+began to teach me some chords.
+The first song I learned was The Byrds' version of Dylan's "You Ain't

-I believe I will play it for another thirty-eight.
+Forty-seven years, and I believe I will play it for another forty-seven.

 My first concerts